A Series of Realizations

 Indulgence in Ignorance

 The teachings of the Divine are simple; it is the grasping that confuses and complicates.
 Our relentless pursuits driven by our personal desires give rise to conflicts and contradictions within us.
-Unless we learn to rein in on wanting more, we will find that indulgence has no part to play in our enlightenment - regardless whether we are blessed with a life of plenty or few.
+Unless we learn to rein in on wanting more, we will find that indulgence has no part to play in our enlightenment - regardless of our blessings in life.
 To seek enlightenment must be the primary purpose of our life.

 The Catalyst for Enlightenment